-The origins of Reaper can be traced back to a show most you are familiar with — The X-Files.
+The origins of Reaper can be traced back to The X-Files.
 Having met while working as part of that show’s sales and merchandising team, Tara Butters and Michele Fazekas decided that their true calling was to write television.
 Fortunately for them, the pair had access to people who were doing just that, and their position allowed them to pitch story ideas to the writing team behind the seminal show.
 Unfortunately, their ideas were too similar to planned future X-Files episodes to pen adventures for Mulder and Scully, but they still showed a lot of promise and the duo were encouraged to develop their creative concepts elsewhere.
 During this period, they researched the Antichrist with the intention of pitching it as a Buffy the Vampire Slayer episode if the opportunity ever arose.
 However, their devilish idea would soon take on a life of its own far away from Joss Whedon’s universe and, over time, it morphed into something just as original and exciting.

 After cutting their teeth on shows such as Get Real, Ed, and Law and Order: Special Victims Unit, the budding writing team returned to their Antichrist idea and developed it further.
 The idea was to create a supernatural comedy with its own mythology and a ‘monster of the week’ scenario, much like The X-Files and other shows of that ilk.
 However, instead of focusing on special agents, they decided to ground the story somewhat in reality by focusing on everyday characters who represented young suburbanites in their early twenties, still living with their parents, trying to find their path in life as it was commonplace among America’s millennial generation at the time.